gds32571/wwlln/README.md

 </pre>

 ### result.txt
 I run the program from cron and output the run print data into result.txt.
 You can tail this file to see what is happening.
+Here is the crontab entry:

 */5 * * * * cd ./wwlln ; /usr/local/bin/python3 ./wwlln.py >> result.txt 2>&1